 Joan Blumenfeld, Contract Magazine’s 2018 Legend, is a design principal at Perkins+Will, a global architecture and interiors firm.
 Over the past 10 years she has been committed to achieving gender equity across all aspects of the design and construction business.
 As the first president of the Beverly Willis Architecture Foundation (BWAF) she facilitated broadening its mission to include changing culture throughout the industry.
 She remained President for five years, helping to grow the organization to have national recognition, and since 2011 served on the Executive Committee, stepping down in 2020.
 Previous and parallel to her work with BWAF she has been an active advocate for building better and more healthy interiors, buildings and communities.
 As 2007 President of AIA NYC, she worked with city agencies and the Mayor’s Office, resulting in the first revamping of citywide workplace standards since 1971.

-Latoya Nelson Kamdang is the Director of NY Operations for Moody Nolan.
-She is also a U.S. Fulbright Senior Scholar, Registered Architect, Certified Interior Designer, and LEED AP BD+C. Her experience spans architecture, planning, exhibit design, industrial and interior design.
+Latoya Nelson Kamdang is a U.S. Fulbright Senior Scholar, Registered Architect, Certified Interior Designer, and LEED AP BD+C. Her experience spans architecture, planning, exhibit design, industrial and interior design.
 She has experience in hospitality, retail, museums, workplace, education, and institutional.
 As a Senior Architect, some of her most recent clients include Hilton Worldwide and Hudson Yards Observation Deck experiential journey.
 Latoya was on the design team for the Smithsonian Institute National Museum of African American History and Culture.
 She was an interdisciplinary team member from RFP submission through construction documents.
 Her spatial focus was the Slavery & Freedom History Gallery.
 Latoya’s experience has also spanned to overseas federal projects.

 Sabrina Kanner is the Executive Vice President of Development, Design and Construction and responsible for overseeing Development in the Northeast U.S. With Brookfield Properties and its predecessor, Olympia & York, for over 35 years, Sabrina joined the construction division of Olympia & York in 1982.
 In her tenure with the company, Sabrina has played a key role in the construction, design and development or redevelopment of over 40 million square feet of signature Brookfield projects such as World Financial Center, Brookfield Place, 300 Madison Avenue, Halley Rise, the restoration/renovation of the Winter Garden at World Financial Center after 9/11, and Manhattan West.
 Sabrina holds a B.A. from Union College and is a member of WX and the National Academy of Construction.